 UPSC Syllabus of Common Papers

-- To get complete syllabus of upsc common and general studies Paper one to five click here.
-Detailed UPSC syllabus of Paper of Essay and four papers of General Knowledge Papers which will be common for all aspirants is given in the link.
+- UPSC Mains syllabus can be collected in two parts.
+First of all get complete syllabus of UPSC common and general studies papers one to five which includes one paper of Essay and four papers of General Knowledge Papers which will be common for all aspirants.
+Click link for UPSC Mains Common Papers.

 UPSC Exam Mains ‘Optional Subjects’ and UPSC Syllabus:

 You can select any one subject from the given list as your optional paper for UPSC Exam.
 If you wish to take up literature as an optional subject and you are not a graduate in that language’s literature, no need to worry, Go ahead, you can select any Literature Language as your optional subject.
 For Detailed UPSC syllabus, click on subject name.